-- 62. Numerosity: Although the precise number of Class members is unknown and can only be determined through appropriate discovery, the Class, as defined herein, is so numerous that joinder would be impracticable.
-Plaintiff Keigans is informed and believes, and based on such information and belief, alleges that there are likely several thousand Class members.
-The names and addresses of other Class members are available to Defendant.
-Notice can be provided to Class members via first class mail or email using techniques and a form of notice similar to those customarily used in class action lawsuits of this nature. - 63.
-Commonality and Predominance of Common Questions: Plaintiff Keigans and the members of the Class that he seeks to represent have all been harmed by Defendant's failure to compensate ARC workers at the applicable minimum wage on an hourly basis and for all hours worked.
-Accordingly, there is a well-defined commonality of interest in the questions of law and fact applicable to Plaintiff Keigans and the Class.
+- of the names and addresses of other Class members are available to Defendant.
+Notice can be provided to Class members via first class mail or email using techniques and a form of notice similar to those customarily used in class action lawsuits of this nature. - 62.
+Commonality and Predominance of Common Questions: Plaintiffs Keigans, Torrey, and Jennette and the members of the Class that they seek to represent have all been harmed by Defendant's failure to compensate ARC workers at the applicable minimum wage on an hourly basis and for all hours worked.
+Accordingly, there is a well-defined commonality of interest in the questions of law and fact applicable to Plaintiffs Keigans, Torrey, and Jennette and the Class.
 These questions of law and fact common to the Class predominate over any questions affecting only individual members of the Class, making class treatment suitable under Rule 23(b)(3).
-These common questions of law and fact include, without limitation:
+These common questions of law and fact include, without limitation: - a.
+Whether Plaintiffs Keigans, Torrey, and Jennette and members of the Class were employees of Defendant under Florida law;

-- a.
-Whether Plaintiff Keigans and members of the Class were employees of Defendant under Florida law; - b.
-Whether Defendant failed to pay Plaintiff Keigans and the members of the Class the applicable Florida minimum wage for all hours worked; - c.
+- b.
+Whether Defendant failed to pay Plaintiffs Keigans, Torrey, and Jennette and the members of the Class the applicable Florida minimum wage for all hours worked; - c.
 Whether Defendant violated Fla.
-Stat. § 448.110, and the Florida Constitution, Article 10, § 24 by failing to pay Plaintiff Keigans and the Class the applicable Florida minimum wage; - d.
+Stat. § 448.110, and the Florida Constitution, Article 10, § 24 by failing to pay Plaintiffs Keigans, Torrey, and Jennette and the Class the applicable Florida minimum wage; - d.
 Whether Defendant's actions were willful pursuant to Fla.
 Stat. § 95.11(2)(d); - e.
-The proper measure of damages, restitution, interest, and penalties owed to Plaintiff Keigans and the Class. - 64.
-Typicality: Plaintiff Keigans's claims are typical of the claims of members of the Class.
-Defendant's common course of unlawful conduct has caused Plaintiff Keigans and members of the Class to sustain the same or similar injuries and damages.
+The proper measure of damages, restitution, interest, and penalties owed to Plaintiffs Keigans, Torrey, and Jennette and the Class. - 63.
+Typicality: Plaintiff Keigans's, Plaintiff Torrey's, and Plaintiff Jennette's claims are typical of the claims of members of the Class.
+Defendant's common course of unlawful conduct has caused Plaintiffs Keigans, Torrey, and Jennette and members of the Class to sustain the same or similar injuries and damages.
 All members of the Class were subject to the same compensation policies or practices, through which they were not paid minimum wage.

 Defendant's policies or practices affected all members of the Class similarly, and Defendant benefited from the same type of wrongful acts against each class member.
-Plaintiff's claims are thereby typical of and co-extensive with the claims of members of the Class, and the relief sought is typical of the relief that could be sought by each member of the Class in separate actions.
+Plaintiff Keigans's, Plaintiff Torrey's, and Plaintiff Jennette's claims are the relief sought is typical of the relief that could be sought by each member of the Class in separate actions.